ankitchouhan1020/helloNotes/docs/index.md

-# A Guide to Machine Learning Algorithms
+# Some shortcuts to learn

 _"Many a little makes a mickle."_